holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 However, regardless of the above criteria, a concern about adopting a Proposal always counts as an Objection if:

 - **(e)** Processing or adopting the Proposal breaks the rules defined in this Constitution, or requires the Circle or its members to act outside of the authority granted under this Constitution.
-For example, Next-Actions, Projects, and specific operational decisions are typically not valid Governance outputs as defined in Section 3.1, so anyone involved could raise an Objection that a Proposal to enact these outputs would violate the rules of the Constitution.
+For example, Next-Actions, Projects, and specific operational decisions are typically not valid Governance outputs, so anyone involved could raise an Objection that a Proposal to enact these outputs would violate the rules of the Constitution.

 #### 3.2.3 Testing Objections